Sebastian-Griesbach/Improving-Policy-Conditioned-Value-Functions/README.md

 # Improving Policy-Conditioned Value Functions
 This code has been developed during my master's thesis "Improving Policy-Conditioned Value Functions".
 The full thesis can be found in `thesis.pdf`.
 The aim was to create a framework that would make it easy to implement vastly different Reinforcement Learning algorithms and to compare them.
-Most of the experiments contained in the thesis can be simply reproduced with the provided configurations and scripts.
+Most of the experiments contained in the thesis can be reproduced with the provided configurations and scripts.
 In the following the details on how to do so are provided.

 ## Installation
 Mujoco has to be installed separately.
 Refer to the official repository on instructions how to do so https://github.com/openai/mujoco-py. <p>